alejandroperea/dotfiles/README.md

 CREDITS
 -------
-Many thanks to Juan Hernández and Fran Casas to share their Makefile configuration in their dotfiles (https://github.com/jhbabon/dotfiles and https://github.com/franciscoj/dot-files).
+Many thanks to David Ruiz, Juan Hernández and Fran Casas to share their Makefile configuration in their dotfiles (https://github.com/davidruizrodri/dotfiles, https://github.com/jhbabon/dotfiles and https://github.com/franciscoj/dot-files).
 It has been really useful to make my own configuration!
 Thanks guys!